Pumble vs Zoom 2026: Which Communication Tool Truly Fits Your Team’s Workflow?

 • ENTERPRISE plan: 100 GB per user.

-I’ve never run out of space in Pumble, even with screenshots, meeting recordings, and design assets piling up.
+I’ve never run out of space in Pumble, even with screenshots, meeting recordings, and design assets piling up daily.

-Zoom meeting chats do let you share files in-session, but, once the chat ends or the meeting closes, finding those files becomes a scavenger hunt.
-It lacks permanence, which is a real dealbreaker, at least for me.
-I can only save something locally, and there’s no central archive linked to my conversations I can quickly refer back to.
+Zoom meeting chats do let you share files in-session, but, once the meeting closes, finding those files becomes a scavenger hunt.
+You can only save something locally, and there’s no central archive linked to your conversations you can quickly refer back to.

-As per cloud storage, Zoom has a limiting offer, to say the least:
+As per cloud storage, Zoom has a somewhat limiting offer:

 • Free plan: No cloud storage,